The Bankrate promise

 Think back to March 2020.
 The market tanked.
 Unemployment numbers soared.
 The world confronted an unprecedented level of uncertainty, wondering whether COVID-19 would destroy the economy.

 What was your risk tolerance then?
 Did you hang on through those tough times?
 If you sold stocks during the panic, your risk tolerance was low.
 Or were you willing to invest more to take advantage of the market sell-off?
 If so, your risk tolerance was high, and it served you well as the stock market set record highs in 2021.

 Types of risk tolerance

 There are a few different types of risk tolerance.

 With this mindset, an investor is focused on preservation of capital and the avoidance of downside risk.
 That means lower returns, but the investor will settle for that in exchange for steering clear of any wild swings in value.
-For example, a certificate of deposit is a very conservative investment.
+For example, a certificate of deposit (CD) is a very conservative investment.
 A bank or credit union will guarantee a certain rate of return in exchange for keeping an investor’s money locked away for a predetermined period of time.
 The promise of the return is a pro, but the low earning potential (CDs historically earn much lower rates of return than stocks and real estate) can be a drawback.
 An older investor who is closer to retirement will likely have a fairly conservative risk tolerance.

 Moderate risk tolerance keeps a foot in two camps: conservative and aggressive.
 A classic example includes the traditional 60/40 allocation between stocks and bonds.
 This strikes a balance between some money invested for growth (stocks) while maintaining an eye on stability for income generation (bonds) at the same time.